JocelynRincon/JocelynRincon/README.md

-# ¡Hi :wave: soy Jocelyn Rincón,  Welcome to my world! :pushpin:
+# ¡Hi :wave: I'm Jocelyn Rincón,  Welcome to my world! :pushpin:

 ##### I'm Full stack developer, I'm in love of the world of the tecnology, I really enjoy every time I have the opprtunity of learning more about it.